MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-2-c4285.md

   - "zh-tw"
 ---
 # Compiler Warning (level 2) C4285
-return type for 'identifier::operator –>' is recursive if applied using infix notation
+return type for 'identifier::operator ->' is recursive if applied using infix notation

- The specified **operator–>()** function cannot return the type for which it is defined or a reference to the type for which it is defined.
+ The specified **operator->()** function cannot return the type for which it is defined or a reference to the type for which it is defined.

  The following sample generates C4285: